 Unlike iOS app, SpamHound for Android works as a default messenger but with strong anti-spam protection.
 It allows to send and receive text and MMS messages, organize them with flags and labels, share photos, videos and, of course, create filtering rules.
 The nature of the Android version also influenced the app icon, and the positioning it on the market.

-During the development, we successfully solved problems with database structure, multiple filtering settings and built a complex app logic to make SpamHound work efficiently, without battery drain.
+As an experienced Android applications development company, during the project, we successfully solved problems with database structure, multiple filtering settings and built a complex app logic to make SpamHound work efficiently, without battery drain.